Stephen Hendry: Status

 At the time of his initial retirement in 2012, Hendry was the most successful player in professional snooker history.
-He had earned nearly £9 million in prize money, more than any other player.
-He held records for the most world titles in the modern era (7), the most ranking titles (36), the most Triple Crown titles (18), and the most centuries in professional competition (775).
-However, many of Hendry's records were subsequently equalled or broken by other players, notably O'Sullivan.
-As of 2022, O'Sullivan has equalled Hendry's record of seven world titles, won 39 ranking titles and 21 Triple Crown titles, and made over 1,100 centuries in professional competition.
-Judd Trump, John Higgins, and Neil Robertson have also surpassed Hendry's total of career century breaks.
+He had earned almost £9 million in prize money, more than any other player.
+He held records for the most world titles in the modern era (7), the most ranking titles (36), the most Triple Crown titles (18), the most centuries in professional competition (775), and (jointly with O'Sullivan) the most maximum breaks (11).
+However, O'Sullivan, as of 2024, has equalled Hendry's record of 7 world titles, won 41 ranking titles and 23 Triple Crown titles, and made over 1,200 centuries in professional competition.
+John Higgins, Neil Robertson, Mark Selby, and Judd Trump have also surpassed Hendry in terms of career century breaks.
+O'Sullivan now holds the record for the most maximum breaks, with 17, while Higgins is second with 13.

 Dennis Taylor and Ray Reardon have argued that O'Sullivan has superseded Hendry as the sport's greatest player.
-In 2005, John Higgins, who competed with both players at their respective peaks, concurred, proclaiming O'Sullivan as "the best that's ever played the game".
-Steve Davis is more divided on the issue, considering O'Sullivan to be the best player but Hendry the greatest winner.
-White also regards O'Sullivan as the best player, but considers Davis his toughest opponent.
-Dell Hill, a snooker coach who has worked with some of the game's top players, also considers O'Sullivan the best player "without a shadow of a doubt", but as of 2015 believed that O'Sullivan had "under-achieved" next to Hendry.
-Sean Ingle, chief sports journalist for The Guardian, continues to make the case for Hendry as the sport's greatest player.
+In 2005, John Higgins, who competed with both players at their respective peaks, proclaimed O'Sullivan as "the best that's ever played the game".
+Steve Davis considers O'Sullivan to be the best player but Hendry the greatest winner.
+White also regards O'Sullivan as the best player but considers Davis his toughest opponent.
+Del Hill, a snooker coach who has worked with some of the game's top players, considers O'Sullivan the best player "without a shadow of a doubt" but as of 2015 believed that O'Sullivan had "under-achieved" next to Hendry.
+Sean Ingle, chief sports journalist for The Guardian, has continued to make the case for Hendry as the sport's greatest player.

-O’Sullivan has dismissed the suggestion that he is the greatest player and has identified Hendry as the greatest due to his having dominated the sport in the 1990s.
-Hendry himself has identified O’Sullivan as the greatest player he has played against, but considers he would triumph in a match if both players played at their peak.
-After O’Sullivan equalled Hendry's seven world titles in 2022, each player paid tribute to the other, with O'Sullivan saying: “[Hendry] used to play six hours a day and didn’t miss a ball.
-There is no one dominating the sport like he did, like Tiger Woods did”.
-Hendry said of O'Sullivan during the 2022 World Championship: “You cannot play better snooker than that.
-He is just supreme in all departments”.
+In 2022, O'Sullivan dismissed the suggestion that he is the greatest player and identified Hendry as the greatest due to his having dominated the sport in the 1990s.
+Hendry himself has identified O'Sullivan as the greatest player he has played against but considers he would triumph in a match if both players played at their peak.
+After O'Sullivan equalled Hendry's seven world titles in 2022, each player paid tribute to the other, with O'Sullivan saying: "[Hendry] used to play six hours a day and didn't miss a ball.
+There is no one dominating the sport like he did, like Tiger Woods did".
+Hendry said of O'Sullivan during the 2022 World Championship: "You cannot play better snooker than that.
+He is just supreme in all departments".